• Disease Overview

 Diagnosis

-A diagnosis of cystic fibrosis may be suspected based upon newborn screening, identification of characteristic symptoms (e.g., pulmonary disease, pancreatic insufficiency) or a positive family history.
-The standard diagnostic test for cystic fibrosis is the sweat test, a painless and simple procedure that measures the amount of salt in the sweat.
-Genetic testing can identify carriers of the defective gene.
-In May 2005, the U.S. Food and Drug Administration (FDA) approved the first DNA-based blood test to help detect cystic fibrosis.
-The Tag-It Cystic Fibrosis Kit directly analyzes human DNA to find genetic variations indicative of the disease.
-All 50 States have newborn screening for CF. In most states, immunoreactive trypsinogen (IRT) assays are performed on dried blood spots from newborns.
-Trypsinogen is synthesized in the pancreas and IRT levels are elevated in CF. Abnormal IRT results are followed up with sweat testing and/or molecular genetic (DNA-based) testing to confirm the diagnosis.
+A diagnosis of cystic fibrosis may be suspected based on newborn screening, identification of characteristic symptoms (e.g., pulmonary disease, pancreatic insufficiency) or a positive family history.
+3,11 All 50 states have newborn screening for CF. In most states, immunoreactive trypsinogen (IRT) assays are performed on dried blood spots from newborns.
+The IRT assays measure the amount of trypsinogen in a person’s blood.
+IRT assays are used as a screening test for cystic fibrosis (CF) in newborns and to diagnose pancreatic problems in children and adults.
+Trypsinogen is synthesized in the pancreas and high IRT levels are typically seen in CF. People who have abnormal IRT results must be followed up with sweat testing and/or molecular genetic (DNA-based) testing.16,3

 • < Previous section